vendasta/sequel-snowflake/README.md

 # sequel-snowflake

+> [!WARNING]
+> This gem is no longer maintained, as we no longer use Snowflake and don't have any way to run tests moving forward.
+New maintainers or a fork is recommended.

 An adapter to connect to Snowflake databases using [Sequel](http://sequel.jeremyevans.net/).
 This provides proper types for returned values, as opposed to the ODBC adapter.